 Carol Robinson is a jewellery designer and maker who is passionate about giving people the confidence to just give it a go!
 Her work focuses on upcycling or reusing materials and she has now launched her own business, One of a Kind Club.
-This is Carol’s first time at The Forum, and she is excited to help you express you creativity through the power of jewellery.
-Read more about her free activity here.

 What is it about your making skill that makes you enjoy it so much?